nicsig/config/.config/mpv/scripts/README/interSubs.md

 ---

-If you have issues to install one of those modules, try to find them on github.
+If you have issues to install one of those libraries, try to find them on github.
 Example:

     https://github.com/facelessuser/soupsieve